Rekiahhinton/technical-writing-portfolio/docs/api_mastery/spotify_oauth.md

 #### curl Request

 ```
-curl --location "https://api.spotify.com/v1/me/player/recently-played?limit=5" --H "Authorization: Bearer YOUR_BEARER_TOKEN"
+curl --location "https://api.spotify.com/v1/me/player/recently-played?limit=1" --H "Authorization: Bearer YOUR_BEARER_TOKEN"
 ```

-**Note:** This curl request limits the recently played track list to five with the parameter ``?limit=1`` for brevity.
+**Note:** This curl request limits the recently played track list to one with the parameter ``?limit=1`` for brevity.
 This parameter is **NOT** necessary to run the command.

 #### Response Object